 In May 2019, the Yakima County Superior Court completed the adjudication process for the Yakima River Basin

-Areas under consideration for adjudication
+Areas under consideration for future adjudication

-At this time, there are 66 requests for areas to be considered for adjudication.
+As of mid-November 2019, there are 66 requests for areas to be considered for adjudication.
 As part of our assessment, we will consider these requests as well as other relevant locations.

 Benefits of adjudication

 Determining the validity, extent, and priority of water rights within a sub-basin can be vital for:

 - Protecting the water resources of the state.

 - Protecting legal water users.